karmab/kcli-ztp/docs/index.rst

 ===================================

-In this optional section, we enable a registry and sync content so we can deploy Openshift in a disconnected environment.
+In this optional section, we enable a registry and sync content so we can deploy Openshift in a disconnected environment:

 ::

-    06_disconnected.sh
+    /root/06_disconnected.sh

 Output